 - Stress is a physiological reaction to elements of our everyday life – a little is good, but a lot of constant stress is not so good.

 - Your body responds to stress by producing hormones called cortisol and corticotropin-releasing hormone.
 These can affect several processes throughout your body, including your menstrual cycle.

 - By blocking the key hormones which control your menstrual cycle, your body’s response to stress can make your cycles longer or shorter and/or more painful.
 It can even make them stop altogether.

 - Everyone deals with stress in different ways, but if you are worried about how stress may be affecting your periods, we have included some tips to help you figure it out.

 How can stress affect your menstrual cycle?

-Our body’s reaction to stress is coordinated by something called our hypothalamic-pituitary-adrenal axis (bare with us, we know it’s a mouthful… let’s just go with the HPA axis).
-Our hypothalamus stimulates the production of hormones like cortisol and corticotropin-releasing hormone (CRH) from these glands2.
-These kick start your body’s reaction and effectively divert your brain’s attention and energy away from things like growing or coordinating your reproductive system.
+Our body’s reaction to stress is coordinated by something called our hypothalamic-pituitary-adrenal axis (We know it’s a mouthful… let’s just go with the HPA axis).
+Our hypothalamus helps encourage the production of hormones like cortisol and corticotropin-releasing hormone (CRH) 2.
+These kickstart your body’s reaction and effectively divert your brain’s attention and energy away from things like growing or coordinating your reproductive system.